vortexmakes/Trazer/README.md

 Also, additional information is located in the  official site https://www.vortexmakes.com/.
 For now, it is in Spanish.

+## Running
+Trazer Releases brings ready to use executables for linux and windows platforms.
+A simple command line options are used for configure Trazer behaviour

+         -s Symbol load from binary stream file
+         -f Parse from binary stream file
+         -c Parse from COM Port
+              COM Port setup must be specified ex: trazer -c COM1 115200 8N1.
+         -t Parse from specified TCP port number
+         -o Produce output to the specified file
+         -q Quiet mode
+         -v Version info
+         -h (help)

+### Examples:
+#### TCP
+Trazer as a Socket server that listen on specific port.

+`trazer -t 1662`

+#### Serial
+Trazer reading from serial port at specific baudrate and format.

+`trazer -c COM1 115200 8N1`

+#### Offline
+Trazer can proccess trace information from a file previusly captured.

+`trazer -f filename`

 ## Building
+If you need to recompile for an specific you can start with this supported builds:

 ### Linux
 Makefile build on: \arch\linux_gnu\Makefile